david-oaxaca/newsletter-mvp/newsletter-spa/README.md

 # Newsletter - Single Page Application

 This is the SPA built for the project using Next.js and JavaScript.
+The initial design made in figma can be seen in the following [link](https://www.figma.com/file/SDD1ScI2e0dKprSppGFESm/Newsletter?type=design&node-id=7-325).

 ## 💻 Installation